 Without invitation, she took the most expensive thing she had and poured it out on Jesus’ feet.

-She wept.
+She knelt down, weeping.
 She wiped his feet with her hair.
 She worshiped.

 Jesus didn’t move to get up, though the whole house was filling with the mess and the smell of her sacrifice.
 Maybe the conversation stopped as they all looked on.
 It’s likely that it was uncomfortably silent.
 What Mary was doing was over-the-top extravagant, to the point of being improper (like David when he danced before the Lord in public).

 Mary cried openly.
 Her hair had come loose as she displayed her deep affection for Jesus in front of a room full of men.
 She focused completely on offering her gift, showing no regard for their opinions.
 No one could deny that this was an act of true and pure love.

 Except one.
 One of the invited guests (the same one who would betray Jesus) became angry about the squandering of this expensive product.
 An entire pound of ointment “wasted” on Jesus’ feet … the feet that walked to Mary’s home, where he saved her, gave her brother back to her, and brought eternal life to her town.